Spring is definitely my favourite season! It’s the time for new beginnings, so what better time to get married and start your new life together?

 Here some ideas for your spring wedding flowers!

-- Hyacinths.
-I adore these fragrant flowers. unfortunately my bulbs aren’t strong enough and they bloom for one or two years, not more.
+All my family adore these fragrant flowers.
+Unfortunately my bulbs aren’t strong enough and they bloom for one or two years, not more.
 They are not only visually stunning but their fragrance can be your signature perfume on your wedding day.
 Hyacinths are lush flower with adds dimension and body.
 They come in shades of red, blue, white, orange, pink, violet, or yellow.
+Remember that the stem is quite short.

-- Tulips.
 Gorgeous at a rustic wedding or a colourful modern affair, tulips are a great choice for couples who want a streamlined look.
-Tulips are of course the most popular spring flower.
+Tulips are, of course, the most popular spring flower.
 They come in a variety of sizes, shapes and colours.
 They can be incorporated into both centerpieces and bouquets due to their extensive varieties.
 They look great both closed and open.
 They are scentless which make them a great choice for those that prefer not to have florals with a fragrance.
-The best place to see a massive tulip garden is Amsterdam, Holland of course!
+The best place to see a massive tulip garden is Amsterdam, Holland, of course!
+Maybe for your honeymoon?

-- Lilac.
 I love lilac fragrance!
 If you are looking for a pink or purple spring flower lilac is for you!
-Fill your ceremony or reception with this sweet-smelling flower and invoke memories of childhood fun, first loves, and sunny afternoons.
+Fill your ceremony or reception with this sweet-smelling flower and invoke memories of childhood fun, first loves, and sunny afternoons!

-- Calla.
-Simple and sweet, calla lilies are beautiful wrapped in a soft, satin ribbon and held lovingly by a bride or bridesmaid. they came in several colours like white, pink, orange and black too.
+Are you a simple and sweet bride?
+This flower is for you!
+Calla lilies are beautiful wrapped in a soft, satin ribbon and held lovingly by a bride or bridesmaid.
+You can find callas in several colours like white, pink, orange and black too.

-- Lily of the Valley.
-It was made popular by Grace Kelly and more recently Kate Middleton is a classic spring wedding flower.
+It was made popular by Grace Kelly and more recently Kate Middleto, do you remember?
+Lily of the Valley is a classic spring wedding flower.
 It is both delicate and sophisticated.
-For someone looking for a more traditional bridal bouquet, this is an excellent choice.
+If you are looking for a more traditional bridal bouquet, this is an excellent choice.

-- Magnolia.
-One of the most elegant spring flowers, the magnolia is best carried alone down the aisle for maximum wow factor.
+One of the most elegant spring flowers.
+If you chose this flower keep in mind the magnolia is best carried alone down the aisle for maximum wow factor.

 Do you love flowers?
 Take a look in my favorite garden blog